 After breakfast you have one last opportunity to enjoy this amazing place, then we return to Quito, perhaps stopping on the way to search for Orange-breasted Falcon and Cliff Flycatcher.
 We take a box lunch en-route, arriving late afternoon to our hotel in Quito for a final overnight stay.
 Tonight we celebrate at a local restaurant with a farewell dinner party.
 Please note, those joining the Amazonian extension will depart directly to the city of Coca today.

-DAY 14: Friday 29 September: FLIGHT HOME or EXTENSION to the AMAZON or to GALAPAGOS
+DAY 14: FLIGHT HOME or continue to GALAPAGOS or the AMAZON RAINFOREST.

 Early this morning you have a last opportunity to enjoy of the trails before departing to the city of Coca, in the Amazon Basin near the Napo River.
 We fly over the Eastern Andes Mountain Range, crossing the equator and looking into snow capped volcanoes to reach the headwaters of the Amazon Basin near the Napo River at an altitude of only 820ft.
 On arrival we transfer to the river’s pier, where a motorized canoe will take you along Río Napo, the beginning of your Amazonian adventure!
 Birding will begin with herons, including Cocoi and Striated, Snowy Egret, Plumbeous Kite, Roadside Hawk, Yellow-headed Caracara, Large-billed and Yellow-billed Terns, different species of parrot, kingfishers and other shorebirds, and Oriole Blackbird.